 Experienced Lawyer Serving Victims of Maritime Injuries in New Orleans and the Gulf Coast Region

 Maritime workers traditionally come in two forms: seamen and longshoremen, both of which work on or near the water.
-When a person is injured in a maritime-related accident, the type of compensation and the procedure for collecting compensation depends on which category they fall into.
+When an injury occurs in the maritime industry there are two different categories the case my fall into.
+The type of compensation and the procedure for collecting compensation depends on which category they fall into.

 Which Career Field Qualifies for Protections via the Jones Act?

 The Jones Act covers seamen and genuine maritime workers.
 To gain Seaman Status, a worker must perform a substantial part of their work duties on a specific vessel or identifiable fleet of vessels under common ownership and control.
 Additionally, their duties must contribute to the overall function of the vessel or the accomplishment of its mission.

 The Jones Act protects workers and seamen performing job-related tasks on vessels and or platforms including but not limited to:

 - Supply Vessels

 What are the Elements of Jones Act Claim?